 Competition for every penny is high in the market and misinformation is the first tool opponents used to create mistrust.

-Unfortunately, as trainers and marketers will tell you, there are a lot of barriers to communication which people face.
+Unfortunately, as trainers and marketers will tell you, there are a lot of barriers to your communication skills which people face.
 English is being used as a tool for linguistic imperialism by the west and French, Spanish, Mandarin, and Arabic are the most popular languages used literature, arts, cinema, diplomacy.
 By destroying all barriers to communication, you can appear as a super effective leader in whichever area you work.

-Four Barriers of communication
+Four Barriers of Communication

-Trainers, teachers, BPO workers often complain they are not able to communicate with their customers to resolve their queries.
+Trainers, teachers, BPO workers often complain they are not able to communicate effectively with their customers to resolve their queries.
 Even advanced resolution specialists in the corporate sector admit that sound technical knowledge is not enough to satisfy the customer.
 You must communicate in such a way that the customer is on the same page as you.

 1) Physical Barriers